JWT bearer assertion grant handler SPI

 claim and the optionalnbf

-claim. - The JWT must be JWS-secured (with an HMAC or signature); the Connect2id server will only ensure such protection is present, the handler itself must verify it; unsecured (plain) or JWE assertions will be rejected.
+claim. - The JWT must be JWS-secured (with an HMAC or signature); the Connect2id server will only ensure such protection is present, the handler itself must verify it; unsecured (plain) or JWE assertions are rejected.

-- The handler is free to determine how the JWT security (HMAC or signature) is to be verified; for this purpose it should keep a copy of the issuer's public keys to validate the received JWT assertions.
+- The handler is free to determine how the JWT security (HMAC or signature) is to be verified; for this purpose it should be provisioned with the issuer’s public JWK set, as URL or directly, in order be able to validate the received JWT assertions.

 - The handler is also free to determine how other claims included in the JWT are to be validated and processed.